List on Bids44 →

 Known Issues — Reported by Real Toyota Innova Crysta Owners

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Always inspect the rubber pads on the brake and accelerator pedals.
-An odometer can be rolled back, but pedal wear is hard to fake.
-Pedals on a car with 30,000 km should still have clear grooves and texture.
-If they’re smooth, shiny, or worn flat, the car has definitely done significantly more kilometres—pedals typically lose grooves after 1 lakh km.
-If you see brand new pedal rubbers on a 3-4 year old car, it’s a huge red flag; someone likely replaced them to hide the real usage.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look at the rubber pads on the brake and accelerator pedals.
+An odometer can be rolled back, but pedal wear cannot be faked.
+Pedals with 30,000 km should have clear grooves/texture.
+If pedals are smooth, shiny, or worn flat—the car has done significantly more kilometres.
+Pedals typically lose grooves after 1 lakh km.
+Brand new pedal rubbers on a 3-4 year old car typically means someone replaced them to hide real usage.

 THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-kilometre car will have uniform texture all around.
-If the 10 and 2 o’clock positions are noticeably smoother or shinier than, say, the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
+These spots wear first from daily grip.
+A genuinely low-km car has uniform texture all around.
+If 10 and 2 are smoother/shinier than 6 o’clock—the car has been driven a LOT regardless of odometer.

 Warranty Status Timeline